DanJFletcher/uopeople-course-issues/README.md

 > Unit 1's reading assignment asks students to read the contents of this link: http://hhh.gavilan.edu/dvantassel/history/history.html
 >
 > Unfortunately following that link will give a 403 forbidden error.
 This link is listed under "required" so either authorization issues need to be addressed, or an alternative needs to be supplied.

+Another important detail to provide would be an alternative resource if the linked one is missing.
+Many times, links are meant to bring us to a PDF copy of a text book.
+If that link is broken, see about finding an alternative place where that PDF may exist, and provide a link to that resource when submitting your issue, so that other students can find it with less hassle.